Qwiery/qwiery.github.io/docs/clients/nuxt/index.md

 - a yFiles zip containing the demo code and npm package(s),
 - a valid license in the form of a JSON files or snippet.

-Unizp the distributable (something like `yFiles-for-HTML-Complete-2.6.0.2`) and under `lib-dev` copy the path to `yfiles-umd-26.0.2+dev.tgz`.
+Unzip the distributable (something like `yFiles-for-HTML-Complete-2.6.0.2`) and under `lib-dev` copy the path to `yfiles-umd-26.0.2+dev.tgz`.
 This is the path you need to assign to the `yfile` dependency in `package.json`.

 The license snippet can be either put directly in the code